 Especially for experts in the cryptocurrency world, the Ledger Nano S key’s (Official Website) most important feature is that it supports all digital currencies.
 From Bitcoin to Litecoin, from Ethereum to Dash, they are all grouped into one wallet that can manage multiple addresses for each currency.

 Data is protected by a private key, that is a string made up of 24 security words that, in the event of malfunction or loss, allow you to recover the wallet’s contents.
 Keys are the coins’ certificate of ownership giving you right of access.

 In this regard, we emphasise that as a physical object, practically identical to a common USB key for data storage, it could be damaged or suffer deterioration from wear: it is advisable to always handle it carefully and to pay the basic attention you would to any high-tech content device.

 The Ledger Nano S (Official Website) has an OLED screen to check transactions and two buttons to navigate the menu and confirm operations if pressed at the same time.

 Security and Protection

-In addition to the aforementioned security key, the Ledger Nano key guarantees that only you can use it: when you connect it to a PC it requests a 4-digit PIN, thus making its use impossible to others and thief-proof.
+In addition to the aforementioned security key, the Ledger Nano key (Official Website) guarantees that only you can use it: when you connect it to a PC it requests a 4-digit PIN, thus making its use impossible to others and thief-proof.